 Using a pencil this way also sharpens the pencil as I work.
 Believe it or not, you can get quite a nice point on a pencil this way so you save time.

 You also save time in application because you’re sharpening the pencil and applying color at the same time.
 A third benefit is that the color is being used on the drawing instead of ending up in the shavings.

-The secret is using light pressure with this stroke so you don’t break the pigment core and so you don’t lay down such a heavy layer of color you can’t work with it without resorting to a solvent blend of some type.
+The secret is using light pressure so you don’t break the pigment core and don’t lay down such a heavy layer of color you can’t work with it without resorting to a solvent blend of some type.

 I also began applying color with a blunt pencil and medium heavy pressure.
 For this work, I held the pencil nearly horizontal, but gripped it near the business end.
 Strokes were applied in the direction of hair growth with heavy pressure in dark shadows (around the eyes and nose in the illustration above) and medium pressure (along the shoulder and across the chest in the illustration below).

 The net result was a more solid color layer.
 The blockier strokes also contributed to developing the bulk of the hair masses and the shape of the body.

 And a look at the full drawing after adding black grape.
 You can still see areas that lean toward the blue, some that lean toward green, and still others that are more purple.
 That’s okay.
 You want those variations in finished drawing.

 To keep all those colors from getting too bold, I next glazed dark umber over them.
 I used the side of the pencil and medium to medium-heavy pressure to apply the glaze.

 In the first layer, I used closely spaced diagonal strokes that roughly followed the contours of the body.
 I didn’t pay much attention to hair masses or to values.

 In the second layer, I continued to use the side of the pencil and medium-heavy to heavy pressure, but followed the contours of the hair masses rather than the body.